smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 * Impacted Platforms: Android

 ## Introduction
 This proposal is to improve the case where SDL application needs to work with custom RouterService.
-The definition of custom RouterService is varied, but this proposal refers to the case where the specific OEM's head unit requires the specific application that works as the RouterService.
+The definition of custom RouterService is varied, but this proposal refers to the case where a head unit requires an OEM-specific app that works as a RouterService.
-For instance, if an OEM uses specific Bluetooth server UUID that differs from SDL standard, that should be custom RouterService.
+For instance, if an OEM uses specific Bluetooth server UUID that differs from SDL standard's one, that should be custom RouterService.

 ## Motivation